andriidelz/go_activity_tracker/README.md

+# How would I improve my SOLUTIUON if I had time:
+1) I would move frontend/ folder to a separate repo, for sure.
+2) Add delete handler and repo func, and also Decrement for Prometheus metric.
+3) Swagger
+4)

 # Go Activity Tracker

 A Go REST API for recording user activity events and aggregating statistics every 4 hours.
 Includes a minimal React client.